- Collection Created:

 - September 20, 2013

 This publication warns homeowners that most homeowners' insurance policies do not cover floods.
-It also explains that Federal disaster assistance cannot be relied on for flood events because most floods are not nationally declared disasters.
-Only Federal Flood Insurance reimburses homeowners for flood damage to property.
+Only flood insurance reimburses homeowners for flood damage to property.